Last updated on 2026-03-12

 - Are interested in the science of nutrition

-- Enjoy managing teams in a fast-paced environment
+- Enjoy managing people in a fast-paced environment

 The faculty comprises experienced industry professionals who provide a comprehensive education through various teaching methods, including flexible classroom settings, advanced culinary labs, and online learning.
 This diverse approach minimizes the number of days students need to be on campus.
 Additionally, students can join the Canadian Society of Nutrition Management (CSNM) to enhance their networking skills and access potential bursaries and scholarships.